 This ratio, which reveals your profits after covering costs, helps determine how profitable it will be to sell a particular product or service.
-It also helps you estimate how much volume you must sell to reach your financial goals.
+It also enables you to estimate how much volume you must sell to reach your financial goals.

 What Is Gross Profit Margin?

-The metric lets you know how much profit you’re retaining per sale once you’ve taken out the variable costs of goods and services.
+The metric lets you know how much profit you’re retaining per sale once you’ve taken out the variable costs of the goods and services you provide.

-For example, if you’re selling a product made of wood, plastic or metal, you have to pay for the cost of materials for each product you sell, and that cost comes out of your profit, lowering your gross profit margin.
-The same applies for costs such as direct labor involved in production, packaging, shipping, sales commissions and credit-card processing fees.
+For example, if you’re selling a product made of wood, plastic or metal, you have to pay for the cost of materials for each product you sell—and that cost comes out of your profit, lowering your gross profit margin.
+The same applies to costs such as direct labor involved in production, packaging, shipping, sales commissions and credit-card processing fees.

 Why You Need to Know Gross Profit Margin

-Knowing how to find gross profit percentage helps you determine the profitability of your business model.
+Knowing how to calculate gross profit percentage helps you determine the profitability of your business model.

-The less you’re spending on COGS, the more revenue you retain, and the higher your gross profit margin.
-On the other hand, the more you’re spending on COGS, the lower your retained revenue and your profit margin.
+The lower your cost of goods sold (COGS), the more revenue you retain, and the higher your gross profit margin.
+On the other hand, the higher your COGS, the lower your retained revenue and the lower your profit margin.

 This information will help you make crucial business decisions, such as whether you need to find a less expensive source of materials or labor to become more profitable.
 It also lets you know how much of your revenue you have available to put toward operating expenses, taxes and other costs.